The Role of Magnetic Fields in the Formation of the Filamentary Infrared Dark Cloud G11.11-0.12: Introduction

-\citet{2004ApJ...616..925F} proposed that G11.11--0.12 is radially supported by magnetic fields that are predominantly poloidal.
-Later from submillimeter dust polarization map of G11.11--0.12, magnetic fields in the most massive clump of G11.11--0.12 are perpendicular to the filament \citep{2015ApJ...799...74P}. \citet{2014ApJ...792..116Z} found that magnetic fields at dense cores scales ($\lesssim0.1$ pc) are either aligned within $40\degr$ of or perpendicular to the parsec scale magnetic fields \citep[see also][]{2021ApJ...912L..27E}.
-In this paper we present the large-scale magnetic fields of G11.11--0.12, derived from near-IR starlight polarization of background stars.
-The study of the large-scale magnetic fields is essential to explore the effects of magnetic field in the formation and evolution of G11.11--0.12.
+\citet{2004ApJ...616..925F} proposed that G11 is radially supported by predominantly poloidal magnetic fields.
+The magnetic fields towards G11 were first determined using $850\,\mu$m polarisation data \citep{2015ApJ...799...74P}, taken with the polarimeter SCUPOL on the Jame Clerk Maxwell Telescope (JCMT) \citep{2000ApJ...543L.157C,2003MNRAS.340..353G}.
+The areas observed with JCMT/SCUPOL cover a small part of the spine of G11, which is bright and compact in submillimeter wavelengths (see Figure 1 in \citet{2015ApJ...799...74P}).
+The magnetic fields towards the densest part of G11 at sub-parsec scale are perpendicular to the long axis of the filament \citep{2015ApJ...799...74P}.
+Generally, magnetic fields at dense core scales ($\lesssim0.1$ pc) are either aligned with or perpendicular to the parsec scale magnetic fields \citep{2014ApJ...792..116Z,2020MNRAS.494.1971C,2021ApJ...912L..27E}.
+The link between magnetic fields in the spine of G11 (sub-parsec scale) and across the filament (parsec scale) remains unknown.